Where to Get Moving Boxes

 - Best Buy

-Some boxes will be more useful to you than others, with bookstores, in particular, likely to have some extra durable ones available.
+Some boxes will be more beneficial to you than others, with bookstores, in particular.
+They are likely to have some extra durable ones available.

 Asking at a local college bookstore could provide excellent results as well.

 5. Grocery Stores Are Excellent For Getting Moving Boxes For Free

 Like a local liquor store, grocery stores are an excellent option.
 Grocery stores, both large and small, are continually getting shipments at a minimum every week, with busy stores almost daily.

 Grocery stores commonly recycle many excellent boxes, which makes them a great place to find them.

 The next time you are in the store, ask to speak to the manager.
 Let them know you will be relocating and love to take some of their empty boxes off their hands.

 More than likely, they will be glad to help out.